Writer H is less than 50 years old and suffers from prostate cancer! Are young men more at risk? Doctor: This group needs to be screened early

 Further reading:

 Can regular ejaculation prevent cancer?
-Does heavy training make cancer cells grow faster?
+Does strength training make cancer cells grow faster?
 Doctors reveal 3 major myths about the prostate

 What are the signs of prostate cancer?
 Does an elevated PSA indicate cancer?
 Study: Eating more fruits and vegetables lowers prostate cancer risk